 An Active DAS converts the radio frequency transmissions from the signal source signal so they can be distributed via an optical or ethernet cable.
 A “master unit” combines the signals from multiple carriers and performs this conversion.
 Some Active DAS systems also “digitize” this signal which adds cost but improves performance (see below).
 Once converted, an Active DAS transmits the digital signal over fiber optic (“Fiber DAS”) or ethernet cables to remote radio units (RRUs) that convert the signal back to an RF signal.
 These RRUs are also sometimes called “nodes” or even “active antennas” depending on the vendor and the architecture of the system.

-Unlike their Passive DAS counterparts, Active DAS deployments minimize the use of coaxial cable used to distribute signal.
+Unlike their Passive DAS counterparts, Active DAS deployments minimize the use of coaxial cable used to distribute signals.
 In some cases there is no coaxial at all; this is called a “fiber to the antenna” or “fiber to the node” system.